Trump offers to meet Kim at inter-Korean border

 The US and North Korea have been negotiating the dismantlement of Pyongyang's nuclear weapons program in exchange for sanctions relief, but talks have stalled since the second summit ended without a deal.

-The first Trump-Kim meeting yielded an agreement to establish "new" relations between the two countries and build a lasting peace regime on the Korean Peninsula.
+The Singapore summit yielded an agreement to establish "new" relations between the two countries and build a lasting peace regime on the Korean Peninsula.
 It also committed the North to work toward complete denuclearization in exchange for US security guarantees.

+Trump said Saturday that he and Kim "seem to get along very well."

+"It's good to get along because frankly if I didn't become president, you'd be right now in a war with North Korea," he claimed.
+"You'd be having a war right now with North Korea.
+And by the way that's a certainty.
+That's not like maybe."

 South Korean President Moon Jae-in and Trump are expected to discuss ways to resume the negotiations.
 Moon has been eager to act as a mediator between North Korea and the US, and held three summits of his own with Kim last year.